-The waiting list will be maintained until 31st December 2022 and will then be discarded.
-Parents may apply to Ss Peter & Paul Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2023 when it will be discarded.
+The waiting list will be maintained until the last day of the summer term 2025 and will then be discarded.
+Parents may apply to Ss Peter & Paul Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2025 when it will be discarded.